michaeljb/.emacs.d/README.md

 * Under "Profiles -> Keys", set option keys to act as "+Esc".
 * Under "Preferences", check "Allow clipboard access to terminal apps"

+Note: this change makes the option key work as command for iTerm, i.e., quitting is ⌥Q and opening a new tab is ⌥T, but the the keyboard shortcuts in the menu bar will still show ⌘.

 ### Use Windows "menu" key as a modifier key

 In Mac OS X Emacs, the Menu key seems to defaul to `C-p`.
 To use it as `Hyper`: